Skip to content

 This is also a benefit for athletes who suffer from gut/stomach issues when using gels.

-Additional fuel can be gained from gels, bars to real food whatever you can happily consume during your ride.
+Additional fuel can be gained from gels & energy bars, to real food whatever you can happily consume during your ride.

 During - Run

-Hitting the run from the bike you will hopefully be back into a regular fuelling routine, so you will need to continue this on the run don't risk stopping your fuelling the key is to take fuel constantly on from the start of the race don't wait until it's too late.
+Hitting the run from the bike you will hopefully be back into a regular fuelling routine, so you will need to continue this on the run don't risk stopping your fuelling.
+The key is to take on fuel consistently from the start of the race, and don't wait until it's too late!

 On the run operating a strategy to consume 1 x Gel every 5-6km \ 3 - 5 miles or 20 - 35 minutes.